 Warm up Those Archwings Tenno – You Need Them

-Before you ever step into the Plains of Eidolon, you may want to research your Archwing Launcher Segment, assuming you or your clan haven’t done so yet.
+Before you ever step into the Plains of Eidolon, you may want to research your Archwing Launcher Segment (video here), assuming you or your clan haven’t done so yet.
 Trust me, this nonspecific-sounding device isn’t absolutely vital to your experience.
 But it will help a lot when trying to get around this insanely massive map.
 Trust me when I say it’s massive.
 It is almost (if not bigger) than the Egyptian areas in Assassin’s Creed Origins.
-So having this jetpack equivalent makes your life a bit more fun while trying to explore the world about you.
+So having this jetpack equivalent makes your life a bit more fun while trying to explore the world around you.